discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 to be able to read and write.
 That's under
 `Settings -> Select Actions → General -> Workflow -> Read` and write permissions.

-All of the code and my trials and errors are under the repo at:
+All the code and my trials and errors are under the repo at:
 [https://github.com/novica/pyshinywikidata/](https://github.com/novica/pyshinywikidata/).

 ## Summary
-In this article I reviewed the procedure of setting up a `uv` project manager environment for a Python Shiny application and integrating the project with GitHub Actions to enable automated deployment to Posit Connect.
+In this article, I reviewed the procedure of setting up a `uv` project manager environment for a Python Shiny application and integrating the project with GitHub Actions to enable automated deployment to Posit Connect.